hsf-training/hsf-training-docker/_episodes/06-dockerfiles.md

 ~~~
 {: .output}

-Our multistage build saves 570 MB and is 1/4 the size of the single stage build, while still producing the same results for someone using the image.
+Our multi-stage build saves 570 MB and is 1/4 the size of the single stage build, while still producing the same results for someone using the image:

 ~~~bash
 podman run --rm multistage-example ./main